ThomasKoscheck/Telegrambots/smart assistance bot/README.md

 ## Smart assistance bot
-This is a machine learning conversational bot with some additional features of an assistance bot.
+This is a machine learning conversational bot for Telegram with some additional features of an assistance bot.
 <br>

 ### Project information: